yugabyte/ybu/TFE/YBU-59/YBU-59.md

 #### Region abbreviation
 Using an abbreviation for a region name will help you quickly identify a resource or object in a given region.
-Quick identification minmizes costly mistakes.
+Quick identification minimizes costly mistakes.
 Here are examples of region abbreviations for AWS:

 | Region | Region abbreviation |
 |:-|:-|